 ” There must be provision for the child to have contact with nature; to understand and appreciate the order, the harmony and the beauty in nature..
 That the child may better understand and participate in the marvelous things which civilization creates”.

-Maria Montessori was very wise to point that in nature children learn about the world at large.
-Nature helps them to understand our place in it as humans developing respect for the order that rains in nature and guides the flow of life from one for to another.
+Maria Montessori was very wise to point out that in nature children learn about the world at large.
+Nature helps them to understand our place in it as humans develop respect for the order that rains in nature and guides the flow of life from one to another.

-This week we took off to visit local Botanical Garden that has incredibly bright colours to explore.
+This week we took off to visit a local Botanical Garden that has incredibly bright colors to explore.
 Tools we used:

 One of the precious skills that get developed through this exercise is the ability to observe.
 It involves self-driven deeper learning – a great skill to have that is beneficial in any profession.